DukeLearningInnovation/portfolio/.github/ISSUE_TEMPLATE/project-template.md

 ---
 name: Project template
-about: Adding a project to LTS
+about: Add a project to LTS

 ---